johnheenan/minform/README.md

 ![Lighthouse score](./lighthouse.png)

 We may offer an additonal CSS solution in the future.
-However it is unlikely we will offer a utility-first CSS template example, which although although reduces the size of CSS files, is bewildering for the inexperienced and expands size of individual pages.
+However it is unlikely we will offer a utility-first CSS template example, which although reduces the size of CSS files, is bewildering for the inexperienced and expands size of individual pages.

 ## Background